-The starting point for our development of Historypin was our work on the state of inter-generational relationships, particularly in the UK and USA.
+Historypin was born out of our research into the state of inter-generational relationships, particularly in the UK and USA.
 Using a body of existing work and taking on our own consultation and research, the depth and importance of the divide across older and younger generations became very clear.

 Exploring the lack of contact and negative perceptions that have become gradually ingrained since the 1960s, we could map this with our ongoing analysis of changing patterns in the social capital, to find similar forces at work: disintegration of associational life in many communities was pulling older and younger generations apart, just as it was reducing many other indicators of healthy community life.